mtboren/PowerShellSkills/.binder/ReadMe.md

 The configuration gets the Binder environment set with the .NET Interactive Jupyter kernel

-These are completely based on the Binder config files from [Dariel Dato-on](https://github.com/oddrationale) at https://github.com/oddrationale/AdventOfCode2020CSharp
+These are based on the Binder config files from [Dariel Dato-on](https://github.com/oddrationale) at https://github.com/oddrationale/AdventOfCode2020CSharp

+See Binder docs at for Configuration Files at https://mybinder.readthedocs.io/en/latest/using/config_files.html